OnStar: Overview

-4G LTE access in the vehicle can be added with extra service plans, provided by AT&T.
+Mobile data access in the vehicle can be added with extra service plans, provided by TELUS in Canada.

 In June 2022, GM began to include a three-year, prepaid OnStar and Connected Services premium subscription as a standard option on Buick, Cadillac, and GMC models, at a value of US$1,500.
 This subscription is a mandatory option included in the price of the vehicle, even if the owner does not intend to use the services.

 Legacy Plans no longer able to be purchased: